-Here is where I left off last time:
+Here is where I left off last update:

 And here is where I am now.